The Best Time to Send Your Message

 Firstly, determining the best time to reach your audience depends largely on how you are reaching them.
-Sending out an identical message on different platforms such as social media, SMS and email will not be beneficial if you do it all at the same time.
+Sending out an identical message on different platforms such as WhatsApp, SMS and Email will not bring optimal results if you do it all at the same time.

 Why?
-Well, people use all of these mediums in very different ways and therefore each platform has its own optimal time for posting.
-If you want to make the most of your posts then you will need to send them out at optimum times.
-Of course, this doesn’t guarantee success, but this customer insight does give you a much better chance of getting it right.
+Well, people use all of these mediums in very different ways and therefore each platform has its own optimal time for reach and interaction.
+If you want to make the most of your posts, you will need to send them out at their preferred times.
+Of course, this doesn’t guarantee success, but this customer insight does give you a much higher chance of reaching your.

-It is also important to remember that, despite the fact you are effectively sending out the same message, you need to write each one separately for the individual platform.
-Twitter and Instagram require hashtags to reach a wider audience, whilst these would look out of place if you included them on Facebook or LinkedIn.
+It is also important to remember that, despite the fact you are effectively sending out the same message, you'll need to write each message separately for the individual platform.
+Twitter and Instagram require hashtags to reach a wider audience, whilst these would seem out of place if you included them on Facebook or LinkedIn.

 Also, don’t just post each message once; you can take advantage of every time slot by just slightly tweaking the message or sending it from a different angle.
-This works well, as followers don’t feel like you are spamming them.
+This works well on social media, as followers don’t feel like you are spamming them.

 Before you send out another marketing message at the wrong time, here is a guide that will help you choose the right time, every time.

-However, (as with all forms of contact) you’ll need to do some research, try out different times and find out what works best for your individual brand and message – then stick to it.
+However -as with all types of contact- you’ll need to do some research, try out different times and find out what works best for your individual brand and message – then stick to it.
 Luckily, our tools for messaging, all offer detailed analytics to find out just what time works best for your audience.